 How to apply:

 Detailed description how to apply can be found at our Application page.
-Priority / early decision deadline is February 15th, however, we will accept and review applications on rolling basis through June 15th until the spots in the program are filled.
-Interested applicants should not hesitate to email the program director Prof. Nik Zhelev at nzhelev@uoregon.edu to discuss application process and further details about the program.
+We expect to open the admissions portal for Fall 2026 in the October with applications Priority / early decision deadline February 15th, 2026.
+Applications will be accepted also after February 15th on a rolling basis until spots in the program are filled.
+Please check back the program website in the Fall for applications instructions.
+Interested applicants please email the program director Prof. Nik Zhelev at nzhelev@uoregon.edu to discuss application process and further details about the program.

 Tuition cost:

 Tuition cost for 2025 – 2026 is expected to be $630 per credit hour.
 There is no difference between in-state and out-of-state tuition.
 The program consists of total of 54 credit hours with a total tuition cost (based on incoming class of 2024 rates) of $34,020.
-University of Oregon also charges about $3,500 in student fees / health insurance costs.
-Typical external internship compensation for three terms is expected to range between $30,000 and $70,000, with the expectation that they will fully offset the tuition cost*.
+Typical external internship compensation for three terms is expected in most cases to fully offset the tuition cost*.

-* Internship placements are not guaranteed.
+*Internship placements are not guaranteed.
 Students will be provided mentoring and professional guidance in their job/internship search as well as in negotiating their compensation.
 The internship/job compensation is negotiated directly between student and company.
-To date, however, the internship placement in our sister programs that use the same model (Knight Campus Graduate Internship Program and Electrochemistry MS Internship Program) rate is >98% with most students receiving multiple internship/job offers.

 Please consult https://studentaid.gov/understand-aid/types/loans for information regarding federal student loans and http://financialaid.uoregon.edu or 541-346-3221 for information about conventional financial aid.